Joins Jankovich And Howard On Head Coach Larry Brown's Staff

 Before joining SFA, Maligi worked the 2006-07 season as an assistant coach at UT Arlington.
 While at UTA, he recruited Boston College transfer and 2009-10 SLC Player of the Year and All-America Honorable Mention Marquez Haynes, who finished third nationally with 22.6 points per game.
 He also recruited LaMarcus Reed to UTA, who was named First-Team All-Southland Conference in 2011-12.

 From 2003 to 2006, Maligi served as head coach of the Dallas Mustangs AAU program.
-During his stint, the program saw more than 50 of its players sign scholarships with NCAA Division I teams, including McDonald's All-American Byron Eaton (Oklahoma State), Wesley Johnson of the Los Angeles Lakers (Syracuse), Anthony Randolph of the Denver Nuggets (LSU), and Donald Sloan of the Indiana Pacers (Texas A&M).
-He also coached Austin Jackson of the Detroit Tigers and Michael Crabtree of the San Francisco 49ers.
+During his stint, the program saw more than 50 of its players sign scholarships with NCAA Division I teams, including High School All-Americans Byron Eaton (Oklahoma State), Anthony Randolph (LSU), Wesley Johnson of the Los Angeles Lakers (Syracuse), and Donald Sloan of the Indiana Pacers (Texas A&M).
+He also coached Austin Jackson of the Seattle Mariners and Michael Crabtree of the San Francisco 49ers.

 He spent three seasons (2002-05) as a student assistant coach/video coordinator at Howard University.
 Breaking into the coaching ranks, Maligi assisted the Bison coaching staff in film exchange, on-campus recruiting, developing individual workout schedules, assisting academic monitoring, coordinating pregame and postgame meals, and recruiting and supervising all student managers.